quintel/documentation/general/co2_calculations.md

 ### Dashboard CO<sub>2</sub> calculation

 In the [dashboard](dashboard.md) CO<sub>2</sub> calculation we calculate the CO<sub>2</sub> emission associated with all final energy consumption in the area.
 Therefore these numbers do not include CO<sub>2</sub> emission from the conversion sector within the area that is associated with exported energy (currently only electricity).
 CO<sub>2</sub> that is emited outside the area to produce electricity that is final energy consumption in the area is included.
-This calculation principle is commonly called **insert name of principle here**
+Note that this method deviates from the standard way CO<sub>2</sub>-emissions are measured, as normally any emission outside the target area would not be included, whereas all energetic emissions in the area would be.

 ### Table "CO<sub>2</sub> emissions with im- or export"